adklu/GNULOCSYS_TXT_EDITOR_for_Android/README.md

 added support for Android 10 devices

-independent from Android file browsers, no file browser needed to open txt files
+independent of Android file browsers, no file browser needed to open txt files

 possible to save bookmarked or edited versions of a txt book/manuscript...